cr1deg0/Article_Preview/README.md

 ### Useful resources

-- [Example resource 1](https://css-tricks.com/snippets/css/css-triangle/) - Article from CSS tricks on how to create a CSS triangle.
+- [https://css-tricks.com/snippets/css/css-triangle/](https://css-tricks.com/snippets/css/css-triangle/) - Article from CSS tricks on how to create a CSS triangle.
 I've used it in the socual media box of the desktop layout.

 ## Author